bamorim/netmosa/docs/index.md

 One special thing about vertices is that they can hold attributes, which are keyed by a string and contains a string value.
 One special attribute is color, that is used to define the fill color of the vertex when rendering it.

-## Writing your models

-We provide some examples you can check but ultimately you can write your own from scratch.

-In order to be able to write your own models, you need to know th basics of Lua and get used to our standard library.

 ### Learning Lua